 The call supports development of curricular elements aiming at a long-term integration of biocatalysis in life sciences education to facilitate the use of enzyme systems for modern production processes.

-Four projects were selected for funding
+4 projects selected for funding!

 A working group with representatives from academia and industry reviewed the proposals and based on their recommendation the Scientific Board decided to fund four projects